NuevoFoundation/workshops/content/english/unity/install-unity.md

 weight: 1
 ---

-We need to help Nuvi shoot the aliens, but programming everything from scratch might be a bit too hard for us.
+We need to help Nuvi defeat the aliens, but programming everything from scratch might be a bit too hard for us.
 Unity is a tool that has some basic parts of game-building simplified for us, so all we need to do is drag and drop some things, and write a bit of simple C# code.

 {{< notice info >}}
 #### Why use Unity